Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 "So?
 All those times when you saved me, you were using magic.
 Did you use magic to get into my father's good books and become my manservant?
 Was it a scheme of yours?"

 Merlin takes in a nervous breath and stutters on his words.
-He realizes he's almost sobbing.
-Damn his fragile emotions.
+He takes a deep breath.

 This seems to lighten up the tension, and Arthur almost smiles.
 "I know you did.
-Loathed my guts more like.
-I thought of you as a fool."
+Loathed my guts more like."

-"Yes, Merlin the idiot.
-The fool," Merlin says.
+"And I became Merlin the idiot.
+The fool," Merlin says, grinning.

 Arthur smiles for a breath moment, but he sighs to ask another question.
 "And what about all those times when I won out of sheer luck and- by God, am I even worth all the accomplishments I've earned?
 Or was it simply the use of your magic that provided these accommodations?
 Am I, in fact, just a failure as a knight?"
 Arthur seems angry again, because he now has to question everything he has ever worked for.
 However he seems more mad at himself than at Merlin.

 "No, no!"
 Merlin quickly replies.
 "You are... a great prince.
+I meant what I said yesterday.
 You've become this phenomenal person with a kind heart.
 And you'll be a great King.
 I know that...
 Camelot is a great place... it's the home I'd always dreamed to have.
 It was by accident that I... saved you.
 But somehow, I found a home here like no other place.
 Camelot opened its walls to me... and I felt wanted.
 And then, I learned that you were my destiny... through the dragon."

 "Um... his name is Kilgharrah."
 Merlin whispers, looking away.
 Another thing he needs to confess; his interactions with the dragon.